 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-Both the PEN-F and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the PEN-F and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the PEN-F and RX10 II can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Sony RX10 II Manual.